Commercial Truck Accident Attorneys in Dallas, Texas

 - Cutting curves too sharply - Large trucks and tractor-trailers are very long vehicles.
 Consequently, they usually need extra room in order to negotiate sharp turns and corners.
 When truck drivers fail to follow the roadway markings or miscalculate the turning radius at an intersection or curve, serious accidents can result.

-- Abrupt lane changes – Large trucks have many blind spots and limited visibility.
-When truck drivers try to change lanes too quickly—or switch lanes without using a turn signal—they can cause serious accident and injuries.
+- Abrupt lane changes - Large trucks have many blind spots and limited visibility.
+When truck drivers try to change lanes too quickly—or switch lanes without using a turn signal—they can cause serious accidents and injuries.

 - Failing to assess road and weather conditions - Various factors can affect road conditions in a given area.
 For example, large amounts of rain can cause hydroplaning or skidding, while roadway repairs and construction sites can create grooved pavement and uneven lanes.
 When truck drivers fail to acknowledge these hazards while operating their vehicles, they significantly increase their chances of colliding with another vehicle.